 See Euthanasia and Assisted Suicide: Frequently Asked Questions, International Task Force on Euthanasia and Assisted Suicide

 As quoted from Article 2 of the Termination of Life on Request and Assisted Suicide Act (Euthanasia Act),Wetten.nl.
-For an English version, see for example, Termination of Life on Request and Assisted Suicide (Review Procedures) Act, Right to Die (NVVE)
+Dutch text.
+For an English version, see, for example: Dutch law on Termination of life on request and assisted suicide (complete text).

-See, for example, FAQ – Euthanasia in the Netherlands, Radio Netherlands Worldwide
+See, for example, Euthanasia in the Netherlands, Wikipedia.

 See Page nine of the brochure of the Dutch Ministry of Welfare and Sport about the Euthanasia Act of 2002.
 [Link is no longer working, see information page of the Dutch government about euthanasia (2019).]